wethehackers/Virtuo_bank/README.md

 - Hina Fathima (Back End)
 - Karen Quinn (Marketing Analyst, Finastra)

 ## A banking service company that enables customers to choose for the best.
+### This application is concentrated for upcoming innovative and creative startups and emerging new businesses

  Virtuo Bank is about to connect all the bank from all over the **GLOBE** and recommend the best options, also, this application provides daily financial global news throughout the day

-Virtuo Bank enables customers to choose the following constrains:
+# Virtuo Bank enables customers to choose the following constrains:
 # Loan
   - Education
   - Jewellery